1.4.11 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 Interest income is reported on an accrual basis using the Effective Interest Rate method (EIR).
 Interest income on mobilisation advances/financial assistance given to contractors recoverable in short term is recognised using simple interest method which approximates the effective interest rate.

 Interest income on bank deposits held on behalf of client is netted off from interest payable to client on such deposits.
+Dividend income is recognised at the time the right to receipt is established.

 Other items of income are recognised in the statement of profit and loss when control of respective goods or service has been transferred to customer.